john4web/blog/content/TODO/docker.md

 ## Docker vs. VMs

 Do you know virtual machines?

-I mean the thing where you can run for instance the windows operating system on a MacOS apple device:
+A virtual machine (VM) allows you to run an operating system, like Windows, on a different host system, like MacOS:

-{{< figure src="/images/docker/vm.png" caption="With a virtual machine you can run a windows OS on MacOS" width="50%">}}
+{{< figure src="/images/docker/vm.png" caption="With a virtual machine you can run a Windows OS on MacOS" width="50%">}}

-Docker is something like a VM.
-Aber mit feinen Unterschieden.

-Im folgenden Bild sieht man den Aufbau eines Betriebssystems:
+Docker is similar to a VM — but with some important differences.

+Here’s a look at the structure of an operating system:

 {{< figure src="/images/docker/os_architecture.svg" caption="Architecture of an Operating System" >}}

-Layers explained:
-- Hardware-Layer (=the actual machine) CPU, Speicher, Festplatten, Netzwerk, Geräte
-- OS-Application-Layer (= die Ebene, auf der Programme laufen, die der Benutzer direkt verwendet)
-- OS Kernel Layer – Kern des Betriebssystems (Prozessverwaltung, Speicherverwaltung, Treiber, Systemaufrufe).
-The kernel interacts with hardware and apps (= Middleman)

-What is now the difference between a VM and Docker?
+- Hardware Layer: The actual machine — CPU, memory, storage, network, devices

+- OS Application Layer: Where user programs run

+- OS Kernel Layer: Core of the OS — manages processes, memory, drivers, and system calls.
+The kernel acts as a middleman between hardware and applications.

-A VM virtualizes the whole OS.
-It has its own application layer and its own Kernel.
-Docker on the other hand only virtualizes the OS-Application-Layer.
-That means when comparing docker to a traditional vm:
+A VM virtualizes the entire OS.
+It has its own kernel and application layer.

+However Docker only virtualizes the OS Application Layer.

+Implications:

-- Docker is more lightweight and saves disk-space because it only has 1 OS-Layer instead of 2.
+- Docker is lighter and uses less disk space because it shares the host OS kernel (it only has one OS-Layer instead of two).

-- Docker is much faster because 1 layer boots faster than 2 layers.
+- Docker starts faster because it boots only one layer instead of two.

 Another difference: You can run a Linux VM on a windows machine.
 You cannot do that with docker.
 Docker is only compatible with Linux distros.

 {{< figure src="/images/docker/not_working.svg" caption="Linux based docker images cannot use windows kernel" >}}

 The solution: Docker introduced "Docker Desktop" which uses a "Hypervisor Layer" with a lightweight linux distro to provide a Linux-Kernel for MacOS and Windows.